 The Vineyard Scene: The vineyards of Vulcano are mostly small, family run enterprises that require a personal invitation to visit.
 While I was on Vulcano, I was fortunate to meet the proprietor of Lantieri Vineyard, which is located on the south of the island.
 The vineyard overlooks the sea and surrounds a wonderfully restored historic house.
 I had a rare opportunity to visit & to sample both their famous Malvasia Delle Lipari wine and also several wines from the Sicilian region of Italy.
 I will always remember the kindness of the folks at the vineyard & will always remember them as friends.

 For more information about this lovely, light desert wine from Vulcano: Lantieri Malvasia Delle Lipari

 The Lantieri Vineyard is small & most of its product is exported.
 This great wine is available in Texas & other parts of the U.S. If you have trouble finding it, e-mail email@example.com & I will try to help you.
 Importers should contact the vineyard directly through the link provided above.
-A list of known importers to the United States follows:
+(Note: a friend of mine recently told me the wine is no longer available in the U.S.) A list of known importers to the United States follows: